Aditya-Dwivedi11/webscraper/README.md

-Web Scraper Project
+# 🕸️ Web Scraper Project

-A Python-based web scraping tool to extract product data (title and price) from e-commerce sites.
+A lightweight, Python-based web scraping tool that extracts product data (title and price) from e-commerce websites.
-This project uses requests and BeautifulSoup libraries to scrape data and exports it into a CSV file.
+It uses `requests` and `BeautifulSoup` to scrape data and exports the results to a CSV file.

+---

-Features
+## ✨ Features

-Scrapes product titles and prices from a specified URL
+- 🔗 Scrapes product titles and prices from any specified URL

-Supports scraping from different URLs by passing the URL as an argument
+- 🌐 Accepts dynamic URLs via user input or code change

-Saves the scraped data into a CSV file (output.csv)
+- 📄 Saves scraped data into a structured CSV file (`output.csv`)

-Easy to modify for other websites with similar HTML structure
+- 🔧 Easy to adapt to other websites with a similar HTML layout

+---

-Requirements
+## 📦 Requirements

-Python 3.x
+- Python 3.x

-requests
+- requests

-beautifulsoup4
+- beautifulsoup4

-Install dependencies with:

-bash
-Copy
-Edit
-pip install -r requirements.txt
+Install all dependencies by running: pip install -r requirements.txt

-Usage
+🚀 Usage
-Clone or download the repository.
+Clone or download this repository

-Open scraper.py and modify the URL in the main function or pass the URL dynamically.

-Run the scraper:
+Modify the URL directly in scraper.py or pass the URL dynamically Run the scraper: python scraper.py

-bash
-Copy
-Edit
-python scraper.py
-The scraped data will be saved to output.csv.
+The scraped data will be saved in "output.csv" in the same folder

-How It Works
+⚙️ How It Works
-Sends an HTTP GET request to the given URL with appropriate headers.

-Parses the HTML content with BeautifulSoup.

-Finds product containers using CSS selectors.

-Extracts product title and price.
+  Sends an HTTP GET request to the provided URL with appropriate headers Parses the HTML content using BeautifulSoup Identifies product containers using CSS selectors Extracts product titles and prices

-Writes data to CSV.
+  Writes the collected data into a CSV file

-Sample Output
+📊 Sample Output
-bash
-Copy
-Edit
+  output.csv:
    Title,Price
    Laptop 1,$999
    Laptop 2,$799
-...
+   Laptop 3,$599

-Contributing
+🤝 Contributing
-Feel free to fork and modify the scraper to suit your needs!
-Open an issue or pull request for improvements.
+Feel free to fork this repo, improve the scraper logic, and open a pull request.
+Issues and suggestions are always welcome!

-License
+🪪 License
-This project is open source and available under the MIT License.
+This project is licensed under the MIT License – feel free to use, modify, and distribute it.